-- Promote information on the coffee sector. - Prepare and disseminate topical and impactful studies. - Establish partnerships with universities and research institutions. - Strengthen partnerships with other international organizations (FAO, UNCTAD, IFAD, etc.). - Encourage Members to provide their national coffee strategies and country coffee profiles. - Arrange presentations by experts on coffee-related matters during ICO meetings.
+- Make relevant and accurate statistical data on the coffee sector (e.g. market and production statistics) available to Members and third parties. - Prepare and disseminate studies on emerging issues in the global coffee sector, socioeconomic aspects of coffee production, and impacts of agricultural policies. - Establish partnerships with universities and research institutions. - Strengthen partnerships with other organizations (FAO, UNCTAD, IFAD, Agrinatura, etc.) to conduct economic analyses, as well as creating and sharing of knowledge. - Encourage Members to provide their national coffee strategies and country coffee profiles to share best practices among Members. - Arrange presentations by experts on coffee-related matters during ICO meetings.

-Strategic Goal II: Promoting membership and third-party engagement by using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors.
+Strategic Goal II: Using the Organization's convening power to provide a forum for dialogue between and within the public and private sectors.